-This is an endorsement that we have devised a practical and workable approach to managing risk.
-This has resulted in the Council becoming more risk aware and actually taking more risks, as demonstrated by the comprehensive risk register for the regeneration projects.
+This has led to a practical and workable approach to managing risk and has resulted in the Council becoming more risk aware and actually taking more risks, as demonstrated by the comprehensive project risk register.
 Colchester is also highly regarded for managing risk by both our insurers and other authorities.

-The 2014/15 internal audit of risk management gave a substantial assurance opinion.
-One recommendation was raised during the audit relating to the frequency of formal review of operational risk registers.
+The 2015/16 internal audit of risk management gave a substantial assurance opinion.
+Two recommendations were raised during the audit relating to the update of on-line guidance and reviewing of operational risk registers.